School Meals

 Emerson, Longfellow, Northwood School Menus

-Students may choose the entree choices OR a peanut butter & jelly sandwich and cheese stick.
+K-4 students may choose the entree choices OR a peanut butter & jelly sandwich and a cheese stick.

 Fruit